bretth/woven/docs/tutorial.rst

 Everything in a deployment is versioned right down to the web configuration files.
 The only thing that isn't versioned is your database and MEDIA_ROOT.
 If you get errors, from misconfiguration or package installs, you can just fix your issue and run it again until it completes and activates your environment.

-You'll also notice woven has created a pip ``requirements.txt`` file and a ``sitesettings`` folder with some settings files inside.
-These will import and override your local settings file on the node.
+You'll also notice woven has created a pip ``requirements.txt`` file and a ``sitesettings`` folder with a setting file inside.
+Requirements are your pip requirements for the project.
+The sitesettings.settings.py will import and override your local settings file on the node.

 Patch
 ------